MFYDev/MFYDev/README.md

 ### **Talking about Personal Stuffs:**

-- 💼 I’m currently working at Odoo Inc., USA as a full stack engineer;
+- 💼 I’m working a full stack engineer and a certified AWS Solutions Architect;
-- 🤔 My interests are Full Stack Development, Video Gaming, Working Out etc..;
 - 💬 Ask me about anything, I am happy to help;
 - 📫 Please contact me via [email](mailto:i@mfy.dev) if you need.
 (Spam/Abuse will be permantly blocked)
 - 📝 View my [link website](https://mfydev.link) to get more info.